-When you retire, you can also access any other retirement funds you contribute into throughout your lifetime.
+When you retire, you can also access any other retirement funds you contribute to throughout your lifetime.
 Different retirement programs have different rules, so it is best to review your retirement plans in order to truly understand when you can afford to retire.

 How do I prepare for retirement in Canada?

 When you retire, you stop working.
 That means your income stops, too.

 Lots of free time with less income can be an issue.
 You still need to eat and live when you retire.
 This is where retirement planning comes in.
 A well-executed retirement plan replaces that lost income so you can keep a roof over your head and food on the table.